-- i) The Cash Transaction Report (CTR) for each month should be submitted to FIU-IND by 15th of the succeeding month.
-Cash transaction reporting by branches to their controlling offices should, therefore, invariably be submitted on monthly basis (not on fortnightly basis) and banks should ensure to submit CTR for every month to FIU-IND within the prescribed time schedule. - ii) All cash transactions, where forged or counterfeit Indian currency notes have been used as genuine should be reported by the Principal Officer to FIU-IND in the specified format not later than seven working days from the date of occurrence of such transactions (Counterfeit Currency Report CCR).
-These cash transactions should also include transactions where forgery of valuable security or documents has taken place and may be reported to FIU-IND in plain text form. - iii) While filing CTR, details of individual transactions below Rupees Fifty thousand need not be furnished. - iv) CTR should contain only the transactions carried out by the bank on behalf of their clients/customers excluding transactions between the internal accounts of the bank.
+(i) The Cash Transaction Report (CTR) for each month should be submitted to FIU-IND by 15th of the succeeding month.
+Cash transaction reporting by branches to their Principal Officer / controlling offices should, therefore, invariably be submitted on monthly basis (not on fortnightly basis) and banks should ensure to submit CTR for every month to FIU-IND within the prescribed time schedule.
+In regard to CTR the cut off limit of Rs.
+10 lakh is applicable to integrally connected cash transactions also.

+(ii) All cash transactions, where forged or counterfeit Indian currency notes have been used as genuine should be reported by the Principal Officer to FIU-IND immediately in the specified format (Counterfeit Currency Report - CCR).
+These cash transactions should also include transactions where forgery of valuable security or documents has taken place and may be reported to FIU-IND in plain text form.

+(iii) While filing CTR, details of individual transactions below Rupees Fifty thousand need not be furnished.

+(iv) CTR should contain only the transactions carried out by the bank on behalf of their clients/customers excluding transactions between the internal accounts of the bank.

-- v) A summary of cash transaction report for the bank as a whole should be compiled by the Principal Officer of the bank every month in physical form as per the format specified.
-The summary should be signed by the Principal Officer and submitted to FIU-India. - vi) In case of Cash Transaction Reports (CTR) compiled centrally by banks for the branches having Core Banking Solution (CBS) at their central data centre level, banks may generate centralised Cash Transaction Reports (CTR) in respect of branches under core banking solution at one point for onward transmission to FIU-IND, provided: - a) The CTR is generated in the format prescribed by Reserve Bank in Para 2.21(iv)(b) of this Master Circular; - b) A copy of the monthly CTR submitted on its behalf to FIU-India is available at the concerned branch for production to auditors/inspectors, when asked for; and - c) The instruction on 'Maintenance of records of transactions'; 'Information to be preserved' and 'Maintenance and Preservation of records' as contained above in this Master Circular at Para 2.21 (i), (ii) and (iii) respectively are scrupulously followed by the branch.
+(v) A summary of cash transaction report for the bank as a whole should be compiled by the Principal Officer of the bank every month in physical form as per the format specified.
+The summary should be signed by the Principal Officer and submitted to FIU-India.

+(vi) In case of Cash Transaction Reports (CTR) compiled centrally by banks for the branches having Core Banking Solution (CBS) at their central data centre level, banks may generate centralised Cash Transaction Reports (CTR) in respect of branches under core banking solution at one point for onward transmission to FIU-IND, provided:

+- (a) The CTR is generated in the format prescribed by Reserve Bank in Para 2.15(iv) (b) of this Master Circular. - (b) A copy of the monthly CTR submitted on its behalf to FIU-India is available at the concerned branch for production to auditors/inspectors, when asked for; and

+(c) The instruction on 'Maintenance of records of transactions'; 'Information to be preserved' and 'Maintenance and Preservation of records' as contained above in this master circular at paragraph 2.15 (i), (ii) and (iii) respectively are scrupulously followed by the branch.
 However, in respect of branches not under CBS, the monthly CTR should continue to be compiled and forwarded by the branch to the Principal Officer for onward transmission to FIU-IND.

-B. Suspicious Transaction Reports (STR)
+2. Suspicious Transaction Reports (STR)